-The internal structure of IPS12180 (Figure 4, 5) shows that the appendage is composed of thick compact cortical bone and trabecular bone in the center.
-In the protoantler, the bone density is higher in the branch apices, but also in the medial/lateral sides of the bifurcation zone (Figure 4c) compared to the longitudinal mid-plane (Figure 4b).
-Interestingly, the bone density is also relatively high in the transition zone between the protoantler and the pedicle (Figure 4b), and decreases from the periphery to the center.
-Cross sections of the specimen (Figure 5) confirm how the trabecular bone in the center is being reduced to the longitudinal mid-plane in both the protoantler base (Figure 5b) and the pedicle top (Figure 5c).
-That is, the process of mineralisation seems to progress from lateral/medial to the longitudinal mid-plane, and not centrifugally as seen in Dicrocerus (Bubenik 1990a; Azanza et al. 2011).

-If a cycle similar to that of modern-type antlers is assumed for protoantlers, this internal structure of IPS12180 would indicate an appendage in the latest growing phase.
-Hence, it would be expected that the protoantler tissues would die once the mineralisation of the basal zone is completed by extending over the longitudinal mid-plane and reaching an intensity enough that the blood supply from inside the pedicle would result also completely cut off.
+If a cycle similar to that of modern-type antlers is assumed for protoantlers, the internal structure of IPS12180 would indicate an appendage in the latest growing phase.
+Hence, it would be expected that the protoantler tissues would die once the mineralisation of the protoantler-pedicle transition zone is completed by extending over the longitudinal mid-plane and reaching an intensity enough that the blood supply from inside the pedicle would result also completely cut off.
 Thus, the limit between the living bone and the dead one would be located at the pedicle top, i.e. where the protoantler detachment occurs according to the specimen NMB S.O.3895.

 However, the internal structure of the earliest (MN3) appendages studied by Rössner et al. (2021) belonging to Acteocemas infans holotype (NMB S.O.
 3126, Chilleurs-aux-bois, France), Procervulus praelucidus (SNSB-BSPG 1937 II 16841, Wintershof-west, Germany), and the large lagomerycid Ligeromeryx praestans (lectotype NMB S.O.
 3020, Chitenay, France), do not match with that of IPS12180.
 All of them are also protoantlers still attached to the pedicle —i.e., corresponding to stages prior to a casting process—.
-In these appendages (Rössner et al. 2021, figure 8 and online resources 15, 18 and 20), both the protoantler and the pedicle consist mainly of compact bone, with the consequent difficulty in locating the limit between the living bone and the dead one at the transition between protoantler and pedicle.
+In these appendages (Rössner et al. 2021, fig. 8 and online resources 15, 18 and 20), both the protoantler and the pedicle consist mainly of compact bone, with the consequent difficulty in locating the limit between the living bone and the dead one at the transition between protoantler and pedicle.
 To the contrary, pedicles of Ligeromeryx and Procervulus show a basal zonation with cortical tissue, intermediate trabecular tissue, and central medullary regions (Rössner et al. 2021), but very proximal relative to the zone where the detachment is produced according to the available cast specimens.
 Because this zonation is not clearly developed in the smaller species, Rössner et al. (2021) associate the absence of zonation in Acteocemas with an allometric effect.
 IPS12180 has a similar small size (Table 1) but it exhibits trabecular bone in the core, hereby rejecting this hypothesis.
 IPS12180 apparently corresponds to an earlier stage of bone mineralisation than the specimens referred above.
-If this is the case, the process of mineralisation seems to progress proximally along the pedicle.
+If this is the case, the process of mineralisation seems to progress from distal to proximal along the pedicle, since this part in the holotype is also composed entirely of compact bone.
 That points to a more extended lifespan than modern-type antlers, but it is difficult to explain how a subsequent protoantler detachment could be produced at the pedicle top if the entire appendage is dying.
 Consequently, the tissues need to remain alive.
-The high porosity of the specimens (holotype of Acteocemas in particular; Rössner et al. 2021, figure 6a and 8j; online resource 15) suggests that the blood supply running through external and internal vessels still could reach the entire appendage.
+The high porosity of the specimens (holotype of Acteocemas in particular; Rössner et al. 2021, figs. 6a and 8j and online resource 15) suggests that the blood supply running through external and internal vessels still could reach the entire appendage.